 Jan.
 11: The Houthis fired a ballistic missile at a special forces camp and a facility for helicopter gunships in the Saudi border province of Najran.
 Saudi air defence forces shot down the missile mid-air without any casualties, Colonel Turki al-Malki, spokesman for the Saudi-led coalition, said.

 Jan.
-16: Houthi rebels said they fired a short-range ballistic missile toward a regional airport in the Saudi border province of Jazan.
-Saudi defense forces said they shot down the missile over Jazan.
+16: Houthi rebels said they fired a short-range ballistic missile toward a regional airport in the Saudi border province of Jizan.
+Saudi defense forces said they shot down the missile over Jizan.
 "This hostile action by the Houthi group, which is backed by Iran, proves the Iranian regime's continuous support for the armed Houthi group by providing them with capabilities, which is in violation of UN resolutions," said spokesman for the Saudi-led coalition, Colonel Turki al-Malki.

 Jan.
 18: The Houthis fired a missile into the border province of Najran in Saudi Arabia.
 The missile targeted an air defense operations center and inflicted heavy damage to an air defense base in the Khadhra crossing point in Najran.